 - the communicator (verbal communication, noticing, helping, and written communication)

-…made me a commercial entrepreneurial communicator.
+…made him a commercial entrepreneurial communicator.

 → Personality traits summary: Combined conclusion